 NOTE: I am unsure of the validity and authenticity of the crest shown here.
 More research is required.

 There is a reference to an Ecbert Rosentrede [Gramps ID I2823] in 1262 in Hamburg, Germany, which would have been the time of the Crusade’s, however I can find no more information.

-The earliest documented family member that I can find is a Joachim Rosentreder [Gramps ID I1252] (b. before 1540) and living in Kamień Pomorski, Kamień County, Poland with his daughter in 1560.
+In the 1500’s and 1600’s, other documented family members are a Joachim Rosentreder [Gramps ID I1252] (b. before 1540) and living in Kamień Pomorski, Kamień County, Poland with his daughter in 1560.
 This town is on the Baltic Sea and at that time was part of West Prussia.
 It is about 60 km’s (37 miles) North of the regional capital of Szczecin (Stettin) and about 25 km’s (15 miles) East of the current-day German border.

-Other regions where we find families in the 1500’s and 1600’s include Lower Saxony in Germany (Bremen, Sandstedt & Bramstedt), Heiligenbeil (Temnitztal) in East Prussia (now Mamonovo, Kaliningrad Oblast, Russia), the Chojnice & Konitz regions in Poland (Abrau, Lichnau, etc.) and Ruppin (Neurippin), Brandenburg in Germany.
+Other regions where we find families in the 1500’s and 1600’s include Słupsk, Słupsk County, Poland, Lower Saxony in Germany (Bremen, Sandstedt & Bramstedt), Aschersleben, Saxony-Anhalt, Germany, the Chojnice & Konitz regions in Poland (Abrau, Lichnau, etc.) and Brandenburg in Germany.

 The biggest populations of Rosentreter’s alive today are in the USA, Germany, Canada, Poland and Australia, with other smaller branches of the family in Denmark, Netherlands, Sweden, England, Argentina & Chile.

 (Last Update – 16 October 2020) This is a work in progress and more information will be added as it is discovered.
 If you have additional information, please email us.